Sunday, November 20, 2016

 Life isn't perfect; it was never meant to be perfect.
 There's a lot of heartache and disappointments along side joys and triumphs.

 I practice a daily attitude of gratitude focusing on the many many blessings and the grace in my life that lifted me out of the struggles from the past and loosened the ties that kept me bound to habits from the past.

-This year I celebrate how far I've come on this, the 10th anniversary of when I was diagnosed with post polio syndrome, a progressive neuromuscular disease, feeling deeply grateful that I have reclaimed my advantage and reclaimed my life.
+This year I celebrate how far I've come on this, the 10th anniversary of when I was diagnosed with post polio syndrome, a progressive neuromuscular disease, feeling deeply grateful for the healing in my life.
 I am so grateful that in just a few months, my latest book, "Going the Distance: The Power of Endurance," will be available.

 Mary McManus knew challenges since she was five years old beginning with contracting polio followed by enduring nine years of violence at the hands of family members.
 Those early challenges prepared her for taking on the challenge of the diagnosis of post polio syndrome, a progressive neuromuscular disease in December 2006 when she was at the height of her award winning career as a social worker at the Department of Veterans Affairs.
 Asking for Divine Guidance as she had throughout her trials and tribulations, she discovered the gift of poetry in her soul.
 Her first poem, “Running the Race,” foreshadowed her 2009 Boston Marathon run.
 “Going the Distance: The Power of Endurance,” chronicles Mary’s journey as a survivor of paralytic polio and trauma, as a runner and a woman who refused to quit.
 Eight years after being diagnosed with post polio syndrome, she was finally led to two healers, a chiropractor and a muscular therapist, who helped her reclaim her life and go the distance, a woman transformed who embodies the power of endurance.